 Myth #6: Nobody uses ColdFusion.

-Not only do people use ColdFusion, it’s used at a number of Fortune 100 companies in the United States including:
+Not only do people still widely use ColdFusion, it’s currently used for the websites of a bunch of Fortune 100 companies in the United States, including:

 - AT&T Wireless